OutSystems/docs-bestpractices/src/lifecycle/devops/devops-in-outsystems.md

 ![test pyramid](images/guidelines-testing-pyramid-diag.png " test pyramid")

-The tests described below are easily available and field-tested, but they do not represent a comprehensive list by any means.
+The tests described below are easily available and field-tested, but they don't represent a comprehensive list by any means.
 OutSystems generates standard applications, so any testing framework or vendor can be used, according to customer needs.

 ### Component tests

-[Component tests](../../automated-testing/component-testing.md) validate the behavior of single units of code.
+[Component tests](https://www.outsystems.com/tk/redirect?g=0f836bfe-225b-41b0-851e-91b04544362c) validate the behavior of single units of code.
 These tests correspond to unit tests in traditional high-code technologies.
 In OutSystems, these map to action elements that implement business logic.

 #### BDD test framework

-Many enterprises, especially those with CI/CD pipelines, use some form of behavior-driven development, or BDD, in order to frequently analyze various test results.
+Many enterprises, especially those with CI/CD pipelines, use some form of behavior-driven development, or BDD, to frequently analyze various test results.
 Anyone building with OutSystems can take advantage of BDD frameworks, where all participants in a software project, both technical and non-technical—developers and business analysts—can collaborate to define a common understanding of how the software should behave.

-To implement BDD testing, Outsystems provides two components from the Forge to create separate apps for test scenarios, [BDDFramework](https://www.outsystems.com/forge/component-overview/1201/bddframework) for server-side tests, and [BDDFramework Client Side](https://www.outsystems.com/forge/component-overview/10917/bddframework-client-side) for client-side tests.
+To implement BDD testing, OutSystems provides two components from the Forge to create separate apps for test scenarios, [BDDFramework](https://www.outsystems.com/forge/component-overview/1201/bddframework) for server-side tests, and [BDDFramework Client Side](https://www.outsystems.com/forge/component-overview/10917/bddframework-client-side) for client-side tests.

 Each test is built using the following syntax: